Postdoctoral Scholar, University of Southern California: Dave Caron’s Laboratory

 Ph.D.
 (2015) University of California, Berkeley: Nick Mills’ Laboratory

-Broad Research Interests: Aquatic Ecology, Biological Control, Ecological Parasitology, Entomology, Disease Ecology, Global Change Biology, Multitrophic Interactions, and Pathology.
+Broad Research Interests: Aquatic Ecology, Biological Control, Conservation Biology, Ecological Parasitology, Entomology, Disease Ecology, Global Change Biology, Marine Biology, and Multitrophic Interactions.

 Current USC Post-doc Research: Please read about my newest position here